YahooArchive/mojito/docs/dev_guide/intro/mojito_apps.rst

-To create a mojit, you run the command below from the application directory, which creates another directory structure and files that include the mojit controller, model, binders, and views.
+To create a mojit, you run the command below from the application directory, which creates another directory structure and files that include the mojit controller, model, binder, and view.

 ``$ mojito create mojit <mojito_app>``